GfSE/SAF-Specification/stakeholders.md

 * What are the protocols for exchanging items on specific interface?

   ***Rationale:  In my role, I need to integrate and test the interface.***
+* What conceptual items (energy, material, information, etc.) are exchanged within the system?

+  ***Rationale:  In my role, I need to integrate and test the interfaces.***
 * What is the flow of critical information and data through the system?
 * What is the necessary response time for an interface or a service?
 * What is the physical breakdown of the system?